 Our Thoughts on Ritual Essential for Women 50+

-Other than these small tweaks to the nutrient list, the two Essentials are very similar in their pros and cons.
-We loved the use of delayed-release capsules, which better helps with nutrient absorption, and we also found the two-capsule serving size very easy to take.
+Other than these small tweaks to the nutrient list, this product and Ritual’s Essential for Women 18+ are very similar in their pros and cons.
+We loved the use of delayed-release capsules, which better helps with nutrient absorption, and we also found the two-capsule serving size very easy to take, giving it a 5 out of 5 in this category.

 While our tester Kate didn’t have the chance to test this specific formula, she gave the standard Ritual high marks across the board that apply here too.
-For example, she loved the minty flavor, and spotted some effective results after making the Essential a regular part of her nutrition plan.
+For example, she greatly enjoyed the minty flavor, and spotted some effective results after making the Essential a regular part of her nutrition plan.

-“I love taking this product!” she said.
+“I love taking this product,” she said.
 “I use it daily, and I have noticed some real improvements.
 I do notice an aftertaste but I don’t mind it.
 I can tell my skin looks healthy and I have more energy throughout the day.”

 Specs

-- Serving Size: Two capsules
+- Serving size: 2 capsules

 Best Vegan Multivitamin for Women: Future Kind Complete Multivitamin